Frequently Asked Questions

 - Your USC admission letter

 - A pen

 After completing the ISE exam, score results will be available online and you will receive an email to your USC email account when they are ready.

-How do I register for the ISE exam?
+How do I sign up for the ISE exam?

-If I can’t come to the ISE exam date that is on the website, what should I do?
+If I can’t come to the ISE exam on the date that is on the website, what should I do?